chakrateja70/ai-voice-agent/README.md

 ## 1. Project Overview

-AI Voice Calling Agent is a FastAPI-based backend application that enables automated voice calls using Twilio for telephony and Google Gemini LLM for conversational AI.
-The system can initiate outgoing calls, conduct interactive conversations with users, and log call details and transcripts in a MySQL database.
-It is designed for use cases such as customer feedback, sales inquiries, appointment reminders, surveys, and general support.

-## 2. Problem Statement

-Businesses often need to automate outbound voice calls for surveys, feedback, reminders, or sales, but traditional IVR systems are rigid and lack conversational intelligence.
-This project solves that by combining Twilio's reliable telephony with a powerful LLM (Google Gemini) to create a flexible, natural, and context-aware voice agent that can handle real conversations, log interactions, and adapt to various business needs.
+This project is all about building a smart voice-calling system that can make calls automatically and talk to people just like a human would.
+It uses Twilio to handle phone calls and Google Gemini (a powerful AI model) to understand and respond to conversations.

+The system can call users, have a back-and-forth conversation with them, and then save the details of the call—including what was said—into a MySQL database.
+It’s useful for things like:

+- Collecting customer feedback
+- Conducting automated interviews
+- Sending appointment reminders
+- Running surveys
+- Offering basic support over the phone

-## 3. Architecture
+## 2. Architecture

 - **FastAPI**: Serves as the web framework for API endpoints.
 - **Twilio**: Handles telephony (outgoing calls, speech-to-text, text-to-speech).